EliAndrewC/l7r/setting/l7r.md

 Thus, on average a plot generates 5 koku of tax revenue per family and 2.5 koku of rent to the landowners (only ~10% of farmers are freeholders), so there's roughly 90,400 koku of rent going to the landowners.

-About 6% of samurai are at least of the 5th Rank (samurai ranks will be explained later), which is about 300 total samurai, many of whom are from the same immediate family (and clustered into various lineages, which will also be explained later).
+Roughly a quarter of all samurai (about 23%, or ~38% of the working cohort) are at least of the 5th Rank (samurai ranks will be explained later) - more than a thousand per domain.
+Rank in Rokugan tracks birth family and post far more than personal accomplishment, so senior ranks are not the rarity they would be in a system where rank followed merit, and they cluster heavily in the domain capital where even menial posts carry prestige.
+A full rank-by-rank breakdown for the median domain (and the reasons a capital posting can outrank a county magistracy in desirability despite far less wealth and power) is in [`budgets.md` - Samurai Rank Distribution](budgets.md#samurai-rank-distribution).

 The land in "the median domain" is owned as follows:
 - ~10% by freeholding farmers